 Travel Guide to the Alhambra (Granada) – Spain’s most visited attraction

-Granada is home to the Alhambra, a UNESCO World Heritage site and Spain’s most visited historical attraction.
+Granada is home to the Alhambra, a UNESCO World Heritage site and one of Spain’s most visited historical attraction.
 It is incredible, with palaces, gardens, fortress walls, as well as an amazing location looking over the city of Granada.

 Accommodation recommendations: High-end: Áurea Washington Irving (a short walk to the Alhambra), mid-range: Carmen de la Alcubilla del Caracol (beautiful spot, also an easy walk to Alhambra), Budget: Toc Hostel Granada.
 Many more options in this post: The Best Hotels in Granada (for all budgets).